Zhang Li (javelin thrower, born 1989)

-Zhang Li (张莉 (Zhāng Lì); born 17 January 1989 in Jiangxi) is a female Chinese javelin thrower.
+Zhang Li (张莉 (Zhāng Lì); born 17 January 1989) is a Chinese javelin thrower.
 Her personal best throw is 65.47 metres, achieved in September 2014 in Incheon.

 Biography

 She won the 2005 World Youth Championships, finished fifth at the 2005 Asian Championships, fourth at the 2006 World Junior Championships, fourth at the 2008 World Junior Championships and tenth at the 2008 Olympic Games.
 She won the silver medal in the women's javelin throw event at the 2009 East Asian Games held in Hong Kong.